networknt/light-doc/content/en/tutorial/kafka-sidecar/local-dev.md

 ##### test2

-For test2 topic, avro will be used to define the key and value as the following.
+For test2 topic, avro will be used to define the key and value as the following (Type: Avro).

 key schema